skibag/Syntaxalyze/README.md

-drag-n-drop-linter
+Syntaxalyze
 ==================

-Drag and drop JS linting for all your linting needs, powered by [JSHint](https://github.com/jshint/jshint).
+Quick drag and drop JS linting for all your linting needs, powered by [JSHint](https://github.com/jshint/jshint).

 ## Instructions